zhenisduissekov/http-3rdparty-task-service/README.md

 However, net/http would require me to write more code.

 * Zerolog is a very fast logger, it is very easy to use and it has a lot of features.
 Even though is not updated anymore, it is still a very good logger, therefore does not require updates.

+* I used swag for swagger documentation, it is very easy to use and it has a lot of features.

+* I used testify for testing, it is very easy to use and it has a lot of features.

+* I used go cache for caching, it is very easy to use and it has a lot of features, but also using repository makes it easy to replace my choice.